Lewysan/Minecraft-127.0.0.1/README.txt

 # This has been tested with spigot.jar (v1.8)
-# Create a folder, move server.jar and start.bash to the folder directory.
+# Create a folder, move server.jar and start.bash to the server directory.
 # And run it
 # !Linux: remember to give execute permission :)